 Summary

 This article explained that vector databases are a type of database that indexes, stores, and provides access to structured or unstructured data alongside its vector embeddings.
-Vector databases like Weaviate allow for efficient similarity search and retrieval of data based on their vector distance or similarity at scale.
+Vector databases like Weaviate allow for efficient similarity search and retrieval of data based on their vector distance or vector similarity at scale.